The Impact of Stellar Clustering on the Observed Multiplicity of Super-Earth systems: Outside-in Cascade of Orbital Misalignments Initiated by Stellar Flybys: Effect of flyby on the outer planet

 \subsection{Effect on the eccentricity}

 Stellar flybys not only change the inclination of the outer planet, but also excite the planet's eccentricity.
 Figure~\ref{fig:correlation_inc_ecc} shows the joint distribution of $I_{\rm p}$ and $e_{\rm p}$ after stellar flybys.
 The inclination increases are correlated to eccentricity excitations, so that the post-flyby orbit of the planet is not circular.
 However, its eccentricity will very likely stay low ($e_{\rm p} \lesssim 0.5$) if the inclination gain is small ($I_{\rm p} \lesssim 5^\circ$).
 In this case, the inclination dynamics presented in Section~\ref{sec:coupling} is largely unchanged compared to the circular orbit case.
 When we consider higher $I_{\rm p}$, then the eccentricity can become larger.
 In that case, the stability of the system is not guaranteed, so the inclination dynamics for circular orbit may not hold.
 In the following section, we will show that the occurrence rate of our flyby-induced misalignment scenario depends mostly on the statistics for small $I_{\rm p}$, so that we can safely ignore the eccentricity's effect on the inclination dynamics.
+In particular, we can neglect the cases where the flyby induces strong scatterings between planets.